 At the beginning of life working condition, units or components used in submarine systems exhibit a high failure rate which is decreasing with time.
 This short period is called the infant mortality time (infant mortality: usually one or two years).
 It is mainly due to the non-ideal manufacturing process (defective raw materials, improper operations, contaminated environment, power surge, ineffective inspection or inadequate shipping and handling).
 It should be noted that the infant mortality relates to an entire batch of devices and cannot reflect the behaviour of a single device.
-In that particular case the single device will either fail or pass a test, whereas the failure rate of a number of units will follow a decreasing curve.
+In that particular case, the single device will either fail or pass a test, whereas the failure rate of a number of units will follow a decreasing curve.
+For submerged equipment, the qualification process allows to avoid this mortality.